peterjmarko/llm-narrative-framework/docs/FRAMEWORK_MANUAL.template.md

     - **95-98% completion**: The pipeline continues with a prominent warning
     - **<95% completion**: The pipeline stops with an error

-    Both scripts write completion information to a shared JSON file that is used by the final pipeline report to provide a comprehensive data completeness overview.
+    Both scripts write completion information to a shared JSON file (`data/reports/pipeline_completion_info.json`) that is used by the final pipeline report to provide a comprehensive data completeness overview.
+This file tracks completion status and metrics for critical pipeline steps, containing completion rates, missing subject counts, and paths to detailed missing subject reports.
+The pipeline orchestrator uses this file to determine if steps completed successfully or require intervention.

     ```bash
     # Generate OCEAN scores to determine the final cutoff